fizwit/easy_update/README.md

 # easy_update
 easy_update is a tool to help maintain EasyBuild easyconfig files for Python, R and Bioconductor.
 Easy_update updates the versions of each module from the ext_list of easyconfig files.
 Native API calls are used for each language to check for new versions of packages.
 Easy_update also checks for dependencies recursively and adds any missing dependent modules to the ext_list.
 If you support R and Python easyconfigs with hundreds of modules this tool will save you many hours of work.
-If you have been maintaining package lists by had easy_build my re-order your exts_list based on the correct decency chain.
+If you have been maintaining package lists by hand easy_build may re-order your exts_list based on the correct dependency chain.

 ### Usage
 easy_update takes a single argument which is the path to an easyconfig